How To Apply for a Green Card for Your Parent – A Step-by-Step Guide

-In order for your parent to get a U.S. Green Card, they must be eligible and admissible to the U.S.
+In order for your parent to get a U.S. green card, they must be eligible and admissible to the U.S.

-- Father to a child born out of wedlock who was legitimated before their 18th birthday, or
+Father to a child born out of wedlock who was legitimated before their 18th birthday, or

-- A father to a child born out of wedlock who was not legitimated before their 18th birthday.
+A father to a child born out of wedlock who was not legitimated before their 18th birthday.

-If they are likely to become a Public Charge, your parent may be inadmissible to the U.S.
+If your parent has received public benefits while in the U.S., their admissibility for the green card may be affected.
+If they are likely to become a public charge, your parent may be inadmissible to the U.S.

-Step 2: Complete an immigration petition for your parent (the "beneficiary")
+Step 2: Complete an Immigration Petition for Your Parent (the "Beneficiary")

 Once you have confirmed that your parent is eligible and admissible, you are now ready to complete an immigration petition on their behalf.
-The Form I-130, Petition for Alien Relative, is the form to fill to petition for a Green Card for your parents.
-Once completed, you will submit the Form I-130 to the U.S. Citizenship and Immigration Services (USCIS) with the petition filing fee of $420.
-You must submit a separate Form I-130 and filing fee of $420 for each parent you seek a Green Card.
-You can find Form I-130 on the USCIS website.
-USCIS generally approves Form I-130 within a minimum of 3 months.
-Filing Form I-130 does not give your parent(s) status - they still need to complete some additional steps.
+Form I-130, Petition for Alien Relative, is the form you need to fill out to petition for a green card for your parents.
+Once completed, you will submit Form I-130 to the U.S. Citizenship and Immigration Services (USCIS) with the petition filing fee of $420.
+You must submit a separate Form I-130 and filing fee of $420 for each parent you seek a green card for.

 U.S. Citizenship and Immigration Services will generally approve your I-130 petition once you prove that your parent is actually your parent.
 As shown in the table below, the required evidence to submit differs slightly depending on the parent you request permanent residence.